 - Tube through the nose into the stomach to empty the stomach (gastric lavage)

-If the patient survives the first 24 hours, survival is likely.
-Few patients actually die from an antihistamine overdose.
+If the person survives the first 24 hours, survival is likely.
+Few people actually die from an antihistamine overdose.
+Very high doses of antihistamines can cause serious heart rhythm disturbances, which may result in death.